Stewart Smith, M.S., R.G.

 • Supervision of the investigation and remediation of tetrachloroethylene soil contamination at a site located within the San Gabriel Basin Superfund site, southern California.
 Duties included planning and direction of field activities, design of remedial alternatives, and preparation of interpretive reports.

 • Biostimulation soil venting pilot tests.
-Duties included preparation of site-specific work plans, supervision of field operations, performance of venting efficiency and tracer tests, interpretation of results using numerical models, and preparation of interpretive reports.
+Included preparation of site-specific work plans, supervision of field operations, performance of venting efficiency and tracer tests, interpretation of results using numerical models, and preparation of interpretive reports.
 Tests have been conducted at various sites including state and federal superfund sites and a site in the Texas Panhandle.

 Prior Experience